Kosovo delays measure stirring tensions with minority Serbs

 Officials in Kosovo had earlier decided that as of Aug.
 1 they would resume the practice of requiring vehicles that enter from Serbia to replace Serbia license plates with Kosovo ones.
 For the past 11 years, the reverse was required by Serbia for vehicles driving from Kosovo that transit through Serbia.

-Kosovo also is planning to block its ethnic Serb minority from using only the Serbian identity cards when crossing the border.
+Kosovo also is planning to block its ethnic Serb minority from only using Serbian identity cards when crossing the border, the same approach that Serbia uses for Kosovar citizens.

 After discussions with European and U.S. partners, the “reciprocity” license plate and identity card plan was being postponed for a month, until Sept.
 1, the Kosovo government said.